rustinphares/pdf2htmlEXwiki/FAQ.md

 ## Why I got compilation errors?

  - Make sure you have installed all required packages (and headers)
- - Make sure poppler has been compiled with --enabled-xpdf-headers
+ - Make sure poppler has been compiled with --enable-xpdf-headers

 ## Why there is no image generated?